-- Log into the TX54 command line as a user with full Admin access rights.
+1. Log into the TX64 command line as a user with full Admin access rights.

 Depending on your device configuration, you may be presented with an Access selection menu.
-Type admin to access the Admin CLI. - 2.
-At the command line, type config to enter configuration mode:
+Type admin to access the Admin CLI.

-3. Depending on the model of the TX54 device, there may be one WWAN, named either wwan or wwan1, or there may be two WWANs, wwan1 and wwan2, which correspond to each cellular modem.
+The TX64 device has two WWANs, wwan1 and wwan2, which correspond to each cellular modem.
 Use the appropriate WWAN name to set the APN for the modem used by that WWAN.
 For example, to configure the APN for the modem used by wwan1: